-Instruction relevant to punctuation of pairs and series is provided.
+The top of this analysis provides instruction relevant to punctuation of pairs and series.

 6.3 Punctuation - Comma, Semicolon, Colon

 PUNCTUATION - COMMA, SEMICOLON, COLON prints sentences that include one or more commas, semicolons, or colons.
 Each of those points of punctuation is flagged with [Rule?] to encourage the writer to justify the punctuation or to delete it and to consider other punctuation that may be needed in the sentence.